tallus/dot-files/README.md

 This might break because some of this is in this repo

 ## install powerline font
-cd .fonts
-wget https://github.com/powerline/fonts/raw/master/Inconsolata/Inconsolata%20for%20Powerline.otf
-fc-cache -vf ~/.fonts/
+This is only needed for a local machine, not for machines you only ssh to cd .fonts wget https://github.com/powerline/fonts/raw/master/Inconsolata/Inconsolata%20for%20Powerline.otf fc-cache -vf ~/.fonts/